laurijuhani/dbswa-project-2/RUNNING.md

 ## NOTE:
 - If qa-ui image gives error not finding app/dist/server/entry.mjs when trying to run in production just run `npm run build` inside qa-ui folder and it fixed it for me
-- don't know why it doesn't build it in dockerfile.prod.
+- don't know why it doesn't always build it in dockerfile.prod.
 In kubectl and minikube it works fine, atleast for me.
+- It would be best to run this project using Ubuntu with amd64 architecture where the configurations are mainly made.

 # Installing neccessary dependecies
 - In qa-ui folder run `npm install`